Haxxproxx202/Portfolio-Lab/README.md

 details.
 Users can keep track of their donations by viewing a list of their past contributions in their profile section and archiving any that they wish for future reference.

-## Prerequisites

-- Python 3.9 or higher
-- Dependencies listed in the 'requirements.txt' file

 ## Technologies Used
 - Python/Django